arcaldwell49/Superpower/README.md

 ### Specifying the means using ‘mu’

 Note that for each cell in the design, a mean must be provided.
-Thus, for a "2b\*3w" design, 6 means need to be entered.
+Thus, for a “2b\*3w” design, 6 means need to be entered.

 Means need to be entered in the correct order.
-ANOVA\_design outputs a plot so you can check if you entered all means as you intended.
+ANOVA_design outputs a plot so you can check if you entered all means as you intended.
 Always carefully check if the plot that is generated matches your expectations.

-The general principle is that the code generates factors, indicated by the factor names you entered in the label\_list variable, (i.e., *condition* and *time*).
-Levels are indicated by factor names and levels (e.g., control\_time1, control\_time2, control\_time3, etc).
+The general principle is that the code generates factors, indicated by the factor names you entered in the label_list variable, (i.e., *condition* and *time*).
+Levels are indicated by factor names and levels (e.g., control_time1, control_time2, control_time3, etc).

-If your design has just one factor, just enter the means in the same order as the label\_list (see below).
+If your design has just one factor, just enter the means in the same order as the label_list (see below).
 For more factors, note the general pattern in the example below.
 Means are entered in the following order for a 3 factors design (each with 2 levels):